brielindsay/Portfolio/README.md

 **8. skip lists** - data structure exploration where a variety of functions were developed to show understanding of how skip lists work and can be utilised in data analysis

-**9. Tweets predictive model** - through this project i was able to use jave to create a model and relevant functions that predicts tweet polarity
+**9. Tweets predictive model** - through this project i was able to use jave to create a model and relevant functions that predicts tweet polarity.

+**10. Map Reduce** - Implementation of Multiple Map Reduce models to efficiently handle big data

-**10. RTree** -
+**11. RTree** - Implementation of an RTree for big data